-29. Any team member traveling more than 25 feet from the captain or No. 5 team member's original stopping point, each infraction___2
+29. Any team member traveling more than 25 feet from the captain or No. 5 team member's original stopping point, each infraction____2

 During initial exploration, when a team advances into an intersection and makes a team stop, exploration into the openings will be limited to 25 feet from the captain or No. 5 team member's original stopping point or to the imaginary line of the next intersection, whichever is the lesser distance.
-(The Captain's stopping point cannot be inby the imaginary line of the next intersection.)
+Teams cannot explore into more than one intersection at a team stop during initial exploration (The Captain's stopping point cannot be inby the imaginary line of the next intersection.)
 See Figure 5.

-All placards that require an immediate action in an intersection must be addressed prior to any team member breaking the imaginary rib line(s) of an opening off the intersection.
+All placards found in an intersection that require an immediate action in an intersection must be addressed prior to any team member breaking the imaginary rib line(s) of an opening off the intersection.
 An immediate action is defined as objects or conditions that the team would be discounted for passing if the captain passes the placard such as live persons/bodies (Rule 32), fires (Rule 30C), roof test (Rule 23) and objects or conditions that make it a withdrawal situation (Rule 31B).
 All other action in an intersection such as dates and initials, gas test, examining lunch pails, etc. need not be addressed before breaking the plane but before team leaves that team stop.
 (If a body is under unsafe roof in an intersection, Rule 32 applies.)